SecAI-Lab/privacy-evaluator/README.md

     Arguments for running  `main.py`

     --model_path  | MODEL_PATH  Absolute path where pretrained model is saved
-    --attack      | ATTACK      Attack type: "custom" | "advanced"
+    --attack      | ATTACK      Attack type: "custom" | "lira"

-For `advanced attack` you can change the config file in `attacks/config.py`
+For `lira attack` you can change the config file in `attacks/config.py`

     aconf = {
         'lr': 0.02,